naffnuff/CppGuidelines/CppGuidelines.md

 ## Resource management
 Prefer automatic memory management.
 Only allocate on the heap when absolutely necessary.
-* *Reason:* Scopes in C++ are a very powerful tool for creating sound structure in the code.
+* *Reason:* Scopes in C++ are a very powerful tool for having sound structure in the code.
 The lifetime of objects usually have a natural place in that scoped structure.
 Following this structure not only creates order, but also serves us error-, hassle-, and waste-free memory management.
 We should use it as much as we can.

 Don’t use naked `new` or `delete` (or their C counterparts, including functions that allocate resources that the user must free manually).
 The same principle holds for other resources, such as file handlers, sockets and locks.
 * *Reason:* It is virtually impossible to write robust code using manual resource management.
 Even when carefully done, manual resource management ruins exception safety (and error safety in general).